-Colorful images of 16 celebrities (8 males: Chris Hemsworth, Chris Pratt, David Beckham, Ewan McGregor, Gerard Butler, Jude Law, Matt Damon and Tom Hardy, 8 females: Cameron Diaz, Charlize Theron, Gwyneth Paltrow, Jennifer Lawrence, Kate Hudson, Kirsten Dunst, Reese Witherspoon and Scarlett Johansson) that were freely available on the internet were used for this experiment (for examples see Figure 1).
-The photographs vary in their physical properties (e.g., expression, head-position, eye-gaze, hairstyle, camera-angle, camera exposure, luminance).
-These types of images are also known from the literature as "ambient images" as they contain natural day-to-day variations under different conditions and can be compared to situations during daily life face recognition (Bortolon et al., 2018; Jenkins et al., 2011).
+Colourful images of 16 celebrities (8 males: Chris Hemsworth, Chris Pratt, David Beckham, Ewan McGregor, Gerard Butler, Jude Law, Matt Damon and Tom Hardy, 8 females: Cameron Diaz, Charlize Theron, Gwyneth Paltrow, Jennifer Lawrence, Kate Hudson, Kirsten Dunst, Reese Witherspoon and Scarlett Johansson) that were freely available on the internet were used for this experiment (for examples, see Figure 1).
+The photographs vary in their physical properties (e.g., expression, head-position, eve-gaze, hairstyle, camera-angle, camera exposure and luminance).
+These types of images are also known from the literature as 'ambient images' as they contain natural day-to-day variations under different conditions and can be compared with situations during daily life face recognition (Bortolon et al., 2018; Jenkins et al., 2011).
 Apart from the fact that we did not use duplicates or flipped image versions, the only other image selection criterion was that the viewing direction of the faces was at least roughly directed towards the camera.
-Eighteen such ambient images per ID were selected, aligned, and scaled to a resolution of 250\250 pixels (3.3° in radius).
+Eighteen such ambient images per ID were selected, aligned and scaled to a resolution of 250\250 pixels (3.3° in radius).
 Thus, the stimulus set contained 288 different images of 16 different identities.
 By using ambient exemplar images, we ensured that any observed effect reflects higher-level ID processing, independently of the physical features of the images.

-In order to functionally localize specific areas of interest (FFA and OFA), a sequence of blocks with images depicting faces, objects, and Fourier noise images were used.
+In order to functionally localise specific areas of interest (FFA and OFA), a sequence of blocks with images depicting faces, objects and Fourier noise images was used.
 Each stimulus category consisted of 40 different stimuli.
-Faces were randomly occurring colored images of different famous and unknown persons.
-Identities in the localizer were different from those from the experimental task.
-Image blocks of objects encompassed a mixture of various items (e.g., food, clothing, etc.).
-All stimuli were scaled to a resolution of 600x600 pixels (8.5° in radius).
-The Fourier noise images were created by an algorithm described in (Dakin et al., 2002).
+Faces were randomly occurring coloured images of different famous and unknown persons.
+Identities in the localiser were different from those from the experimental task.
+Image blocks of objects encompassed a mixture of various items (e.g., food and clothing).
+All stimuli